nefarious-kitsune/aow-event-proposal/elements/control.md

 ## Mechanics

 There are 3 types of Control
-- controlling
+- Disruptive
-- stalling
+- Stalling
-- transformation
+- Transformation

-Each unit has one clock for controlling and one or more clocks for stalling
+Each unit has one clock for Disruptive and one or more clocks for stalling

 <table style="border-collapse: collapse; border: 1px solid">
   <thead>